 println!("{:?}", s);

-Listing 18-21: An unused variable starting with an underscore still binds the value, which may take ownership of the value
+Listing 18-21: An unused variable starting with an underscore still binds the value, which might take ownership of the value

 We’ll receive an error because the s value will still be moved into _s, which prevents us from using s again.
-Using the underscore by itself, however, doesn’t ever bind to the value.
-Listing 18-22 will compile without any errors since s does not get moved into _:
+However, using the underscore by itself doesn’t ever bind to the value.
+Listing 18-22 will compile without any errors because s doesn’t get moved into _:

 let s = Some(String::from("Hello!"));